Production Deployment Guide

 - Adjust

-based on the number of instances - Consider using a connection pooler like PgBouncer for large-scale deployments
+max_open_connsandmax_idle_connsbased on the number of instances - Consider using a connection pooler like PgBouncer for large-scale deployments

 - Adjust